newrelic/newrelic-quickstarts/README.md

 # New Relic One Observability Packs

+New Relic One observability packs jump start your New Relic journey by providing immediate value for your specific use cases.
+They include:

+- Clear steps for instrumenting your services
-The New Relic One Observability Pack provides a jump start to getting value from New Relic, for the specific use case an engineer cares about.
-It includes clear steps for setting up instrumentation, as well as the basic observability building blocks like dashboards & alerts.
-All of this is available through an open ecosystem where relics, partners and customers contribute their best-practice solutions.
+- Observability building blocks like dashboards and alerts

+All of this is available through an open ecosystem where New Relic developers, partners, and customers contribute their best-practice solutions.

 ## Getting Started